Guanciale is the cured jowls of a hog. It is very rich in creamy white fat, and is the preferred choice for making a classic Pasta Carbonara.

 Most people have had, or even cooked, some sort of ‘Carbonara’ style pasta dish at one time or another (Spaghetti alla Carbonara, being especially favored), and generally, this will be made with the unsmoked Italian style bacon known as ‘Pancetta’, or, sometimes even, the regular, everyday smoked bacon commonly served with breakfast.
-The favoured traditional pork product, however… the ne plus ultra one might say, is the cut you see pictured above known as ‘Guanciale’…
+The favoured traditional pork product, however… the ne plus ultra one might say, is the cut known as ‘Guanciale’…

 What is Guanciale?